south-bend-code-works/intro-to-web-dev/lessons/module1/intro_to_git.md

 [Download MAC Installer](https://sourceforge.net/projects/git-osx-installer/files/) | [Download Windows Installer](https://gitforwindows.org/)

 ## Creating your github.com Account

+**GitHub.com** is a website that can host your git project repositories on the web, making it easy to collaborate with other developers.

 [Create your github.com account](https://github.com/join?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home)

 ### Important!!!
 Once you have created your GitHub account, please submit your username via this form: